Inventory

 Gifts and Grant Acceptance

 All gift acceptance forms must be approved by the University President.
-Grants are approved by the President or his/her designee.
+Grants are approved by the President or their designee.

-Gifts intended for the purposes performed by a foundation should be accepted by St. Cloud State University Foundation, Inc.
+Gifts intended for purposes aligned with a foundation should be accepted by the St. Cloud State University Foundation, Inc.

-Procedure: Most Gifts will be donated to the SCSU Foundation and transferred to the University.
+Procedure: Most gifts are donated to the SCSU Foundation and then transferred to the University.
 Please contact the SCSU Foundation to complete their Gift-in-Kind Acceptance form.

 Also see: